-VPR is seeking applicants for our next Community Forum, a volunteer group that provides community input to VPR about its programming and public service.
+VPR's Community Forum is a volunteer group that provides community input to VPR about its programming and public service.

 Members of the Forum provide an important link between VPR and their community.
 During their two-year term, they learn how VPR works behind the scenes, meet our staff and provide feedback about our programming and public service.
 They’ll have the opportunity to discuss the goals of public radio with other members of the Forum and serve as an ambassador for VPR.